Abortion in South Dakota: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion deaths in the state.
 In 1990, 72,000 women in the state faced the risk of an unintended pregnancy.

 The lowest number of legal induced abortions by state in 2000 occurred in Idaho with 801, while South Dakota was second with 878, and North Dakota was third with 1,341.
 Idaho had the fewest induced abortions in 2001 with 738, while South Dakota was second with 895, and North Dakota was third with 1,216.
 In 2003, the state of South Dakota had the lowest number of legal induced abortions with 819.
 Idaho was second with 911, while North Dakota was third with 1,354.
 In 2013, among white women aged 15–19, there were 70 abortions, 10 abortions for black women aged 15–19, 0 abortions for Hispanic women aged 15–19, and 10 abortions for women of all other races.
 In 2014, 48% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 7.7 deaths per 1,000 live births.

-Activities
+Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, six people were arrested on June 29 following an abortion rights protest in Sioux Falls.
+On July 9–10, hundreds of abortion rights protesters rallied and marched in Sioux Falls and Rapid City.
+On July 23, about 100 abortion rights protesters rallied and marched at the South Dakota State Capitol in Pierre.
+Abortion rights protests were also held at the University of South Dakota in Vermillion.

+On May 1, 2024, Dakotans For Health submitted a petition with over 55,000 signatures to get abortion rights on the ballot in the November 2024 election, more than the 35,000 signatures required.
+The proposed amendment to the state constitution would legalize abortion in the first trimester.

+Anti-abortion views and activities

 Organizations

 Alpha Center is a crisis pregnancy center based in Sioux Falls and run by Leslee Unruh.